srobo/website/_posts/2019-04-09-sr2019-tlc-crowned-champion.md

 {% include figure.html
            class="right"
            src="/images/content/news/sr2019/swi.jpg"
-           caption="South Wilts Grammar School's volcano-climbing robot in the Caldera" %}
+           caption="South Wilts Grammar School's volcano-climbing robot in the caldera" %}

 Our game this year, Caldera, challenged teams to control scoring zones with tokens while navigating an arena with raised platforms.
 Twenty-five scoring zones were arranged in a grid, varying in value from two points for each of the outermost 16 zones, a ring of eight on a raised “volcano” worth seven points apiece, to the the central “caldera” which was worth thirty points.
 Parking your robot in a zone tripled the points of that zone and the 4 adjacent zones.